Bomb Blast

 And putting hot tears on all faces

-Many parents bow head in sorrow
+Many parents bow their heads in sorrow

 For their children in unknown Haram